Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Jorell:

 Yes, that really is the key.
-Although on these “Feature Fridays” we only cover one singular feature, it’s the combination of these features that really bring out the power in Qyrus.
+Although on these “Feature Fridays,” we only cover one singular feature, it’s the combination of these features that really brings out the power in Qyrus.

 The power that Qyrus holds is not in just any singular feature or component, but rather in the culmination and combination of these things.
 Like building blocks, Qyrus is made of many different pieces and parts.
 So, what might the competition offer?